Jakarta Charter: Erasing of the "Seven Words"

-It is not known for certain why PPKI agreed to Hatta's proposal without any resistance from the Islamic group.
-On the one hand, the composition of PPKI members is very different from that of BPUPK: only 12% of PPKI members are from the Islamic group (while in BPUPK there are 24%).
+There are a number of possible reasons why the PPKI agreed to Hatta's proposal without any resistance from the Islamic group.
+Firstly, the composition of the PPKI was very different from that of the BPUPK: only 12% of PPKI members were from the Islamic group (in the BPUPK there were 24%).
 Of the nine signatories to the Jakarta Charter, only three attended the meeting on 18 August.
-The three people were not from the Islamic group; Hasyim who came from Surabaya only arrived in Jakarta on August 19.
-On the other hand, Indonesia at that time was threatened by the arrival of Allied troops, so that the priority was national defense and efforts to fight for the aspirations of the Islamic group could be postponed until the situation allowed.
-The decision to remove the seven words disappointed the Islamic group.
-They felt increasingly dissatisfied after PPKI on 19 August rejected the proposal to establish a Ministry of Religion.
-Hadikoesoemo expressed his anger at a meeting of the Muhammadiyah Tanwir Council in Yogyakarta a few days after the PPKI session was over.
-However, along with the arrival of Allied troops, the Islamic group decided to prioritize national unity in order to maintain Indonesian independence.
+These three were not from the Islamic group; Hasyim only arrived in Jakarta from Surabaya on August 19.
+Secondly, Hatta's rephrasing "the one and only God" was seen by Muslims as more in line with their concept of God's unique status.
+Thirdly, Islamists hoped that they still hoped that a Muslim-dominated People's Consultative Assembly would be able to pass laws or amend the constitution in line with their wishes.
+Finally, Indonesia at that time was facing the arrival of Allied troops, so that the priority was national defense and unity, and efforts to fight for the aspirations of the Islamic group could be postponed until the situation allowed.